FelipeMaeda/FelipeMaeda/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m DevOps Engineer at Alelo.
+- 🔭 I’m Site Reliability Engineer at O2B.
 - 🤔 I’m looking for help with English (i dont speak english that well).
 - 💬 Ask me about anything.
 - 📫 How to reach me: maedaxd@gmail.com